chris-derman03/Frequency-Sort/README.md

         break
 ```

-## Let's plot the runtimes against different choice of N
+## Let's plot the runtimes against different choices of N
 Note that the axes are in white, so please switch to dark mode if you would like to see them.